@OnDelete vs JPA Cascade: Persistence Context Consistency Issue

 - Hibernate-specific features differ from JPA standard

-- Need to understand difference between DB-level and application-level handling
+- You need to understand the difference between DB-level and application-level handling

 - Persistence context consistency is always a concern when using JPA